I am yet to come across a Nigerian that doesn’t love meat pie. Nigerian Meat pie is one of Nigeria’s popular street snack and it’s loved by all.

 To make the filling

-Thank you for reading and kindly leave us a feedback when you make this Nigerian meat pie recipe or any of my other recipes. see you on my next post x
+Thank you for reading.
+Kindly leave me feedback when you make this Nigerian meat pie recipe or any of my other recipes.
+Please pin me to Pinterest and share your creation with me on Instagram.
+See you on my next post x